JHartle826/CSCE4600Project2/README.md

 touch: Create files.

-External commands are executed as subprocesses.

-How to Execute/Test

-To execute the shell:

-Clone this repository to your local machine.

-Ensure you have Go installed.

-Build the project:

-go build main.go

-Run the executable:

-./main

-Once the shell is running, you can type commands and press Enter to execute them.
-You can test built-in commands like cd, env, echo, etc., as well as external commands available in your system.

-To exit the shell, simply type exit and press Enter.
+To build the program, execute the command “go build main.go” followed by “./main”.
+Once there you will be prompted to enter commands.
+To exit the shell, type exit and press Enter.